unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Second Roar_**.
 Each creature that fails a DC 18 Wisdom saving throw is deafened and frightened for 1 minute.
 A frightened creature is paralyzed and can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 **Third Roar_**.
 Each creature makes a DC 18 Constitution saving throw.
-On a failed save, a creature takes 44 (8d10) thunder damage and is knocked prone.
+On a failed save, a creature takes 44 (8d10) concussive damage and is knocked prone.
 On a successful save, the creature takes half as much damage and isn’t knocked prone.

 **Legendary Actions**